 While you might not see everyone warming up, it is a very good idea to prepare the body for the physical effort you’ll be putting it under.
 Some good stretches and exercises to open the hips and shoulders, a bit of a quick jog on the beach, and you’ll be good to go.
 Just as importantly, don’t forget to drink water and hydrate yourself before the session, it is essential to your performance as you’ll probably spend at least two hours in the sun while expending a lot of energy.
 Speaking of the sun, make sure you sun cream up to avoid a nasty sunburn!

 Foam is your friend

-The advantage of foams is that you don’t have to paddle way out back and sit in the crowds to catch a wave.
-The goal is to gain enough speed to have balance and also to gain confidence to learn to stand on the board, then once you know how to do the take-off, you can go out back and try your skill on the unbroken waves.
+The advantage of ocean foam is that you don’t have to paddle back and sit in the crowds to catch a wave.
+The goal is to gain enough speed to obtain balance and also to gain the confidence to learn to stand on the board, then once you know how to do the take-off, you can go out back and try your skill on the unbroken waves.

 Be prepared to hold your breath